piotrkurylak/ansible-role-postgresql/README.md

 ````

-Postgresql version.
-If you want a specific version, use 'postgresql-14'.
+## Postgresql version.
-# By default this installs the latest version.
+If you want a specific version, use 'postgresql-14'.By default this installs the latest version.
 ````yaml
 postgresql_version: "postgresql"
 ````